MihaelIsaev/AwesomeWS/README.md

 ## Sending events

-You could get an instance of `WS` anywhere where you have `Container`, e.g. in any request handler and use broadcast methods on it like this:
+You could get an instance of `WS` anywhere where you have `Container`.

+### Broadcasting to some channel
+e.g. in any request handler use broadcast method on `ws` object like this:
 ```swift
 import WS